 Vaccine History – Vaccination history is integral for an immunization practice.
 Physicians can easily chart and record current vaccines and check their situation.
-Plus the vaccines history provided to the user by the software helps doctors take quick decisions.
+Plus the history of the vaccine provided to the user by the software helps doctors make quick decisions.

 Allergy Testing and Protocols – Testing is carried out through workflow protocols and parameters using the EMR software.
 This helps in eliminating unnecessary steps and makes the process efficient.

 Dashboard – Patient charts, profiles, billing processes, scheduling, and much more can be easily monitored and viewed in real-time.
 It’s also a far more efficient way than having to open multiple tabs.

 Progress Tracking – Immunodeficiency, immunomodulation, organ inflammation, allergen testing and various other diseases can be tracked by immunology-specific EMR systems.
 This makes the charting process for practitioners easy and helps them track their client’s progress.

 “You are the only one to know what you want exactly from your EHR software”.
 The EHR software must be able to complete your daily office tasks quickly and effectively.
 Knowing what is unique about your practice and specialty is integral to know which EHR software would cater to your needs.
 Some basic things all users need to keep in mind are:

 Size – Some of the EMR software are designed to cater to the needs of large practices.
 Similarly, some are designed to cater to the needs of smaller practices.
 Immunology & Allergy EMR software is designed keeping a certain number of users, scalability, and support required in mind.
 Keeping the size of your practice in mind is an essential part of your decision.